 A systematic approach to the structure and function of the human body.
 This two course sequence will cover the structure of the human body and a systems approach to the functions, homeostasic mechanisms, and the interrelationships of human organ systems.
-BIO 235 must be taken first with grade of "C" or higher.
+Prerequisite for BIO 236: BIO 235 must be taken first with grade of "C" or higher.